VieVaWaldi/dh_pipeline/src/sources/README.md

 2. Sanitize and transform raw data into SQL Alchemy models that mimic the source data model
 3. Load SQL Alchemy models into the database

-4?
-Deduplicate the source, its part of tranformation

 ## Notes for self

-* For SQLAlchemy, get_or_create only finds existing entities after flushing, so deduplicate lists with possible duplicates prior using a have seen set
+* For SQLAlchemy, get_or_create only finds existing entities after flushing, so deduplicate lists with possible duplicates prior using a `have seen set`